City, Museums / Culture, Hiking and Walking

 Maximum travelers: 10

 Mardi Gras, Old Architecture, Churches, Parks, and More!

-We will begin at your hotel if you are staying in downtown Mobile.
+We will begin this private tour at your hotel if you are staying in downtown Mobile.
 Otherwise we will meet at the Mobile Carnival Museum at 355 Government St. We will visit two historic churches, one a minor basilica, the other housing the finest collection of antique stain glass in the nation.
 We will also walk through historic parks such as Bienville Square and Spanish Plaza.
 Many significant historic buildings will be discussed.
 In addition I'll give you a personal tour of the Mobile Carnival Museum, after all Mobile IS the birthplace of Mardi Gras in America!

 Meeting Location + Tour Duration